Starting your own midwifery practice

-Want to be your own boss and be the final decision maker of policies, community services you will offer, or have money directly going into your pocket from care versus flat salary?
-Being a private business owner has so many benefits with taxes, financial freedom, sole purpose of midwifery care, and so much more.
+Want to be your own boss and be the final decision maker of policies, and community services you will offer, or have money directly going into your pocket from care versus flat salary?
+Being a private business owner has many benefits with taxes, financial freedom, the sole purpose of midwifery care, and so much more.

-Would you like to work for your earned income from services or hire employees to do the work and make profits running business?
-Big advantage of creating a business ownership position is with a well run entity, passive income will continue to come in whether you are on vacation, sleeping, or sick.
-Self employment funds only keep coming in if the work happens.
+Would you like to work for your earned income from services or hire employees to do the work and make profits running a business?
+The big advantage of creating a business ownership position is with a well-run entity, passive income will continue to come in whether you are on vacation, sleeping, or sick.
+Self-employment funds only keep coming in if the work happens.
 As soon as you directly stop seeing patients, money will stop.

-Is your passion urinary incontinence?
-Pelvic floor maintenance program can be your forte.
-Get some additional training about billing specifics and equipment you need to run that aspect of women’s health care services.
-Network and learn what are the demands in your area based on what YOU WANT to do, not what you HAVE TO DO!
+A pelvic floor maintenance program can be your forte.
+Get some additional training about billing specifics and the equipment you need to run that aspect of women’s health care services.
+Network and learn what the demands are in your area based on what you want to do, not what you have to do!
 That is the biggest perk of running your own place.
 You can decide what your business will do to serve women and their families best.